DikshaPatil16/Personal-Finance-Trackker/README.md

 **Project Description:**

-The Personal Finance Management System is a web-based application designed to help individuals manage their finances effectively.
+The Personal Finance Tracker System is a web-based application designed to help individuals manage their finances effectively.
 The system allows users to track their income and expenses, create and manage budgets, and set financial goals.

 **Name Of Team Members**